 By Roger Annis, A Socialist In Canada, Nov 27, 2017

-‘Everything must go’ is the headline of the latest column by the liberal Guardian columnist George Monbiot.
+‘Everything must go’ is the headline of the latest column by the UK Guardian newspaper’s liberal columnist George Monbiot.
 It’s a stark statement that should henceforth be the theme of all serious discussion of the global warming emergency.
 All the waste, excess and plunder of the capitalist economic order ‘must go’.
-To be replaced by a planned, social economy in which humans live in harmony with the planet’s finite resources and the species with which we co-habit.
+To be replaced by a planned, social economy in which humans live in harmony with the planet’s finite resources and in harmony with the species with which we co-habit.

 The sub-headline and theme of Monbiot’s commentary reads, ‘Economic growth will destroy everything.
 There’s no way of greening it – we need a new system.’
 He writes further:

 … Green consumerism, material decoupling, sustainable growth: all are illusions, designed to justify an economic model that is driving us to catastrophe.
 The current system, based on private luxury and public squalor, will immiserate us all: under this model, luxury and deprivation are one beast with two heads.

 We need a different system, rooted not in economic abstractions but in physical realities, that establish the parameters by which we judge its health.
 We need to build a world in which growth is unnecessary, a world of private sufficiency and public luxury.
 And we must do it before catastrophe forces our hand.
 (Read Everything must go, here on George Monbiot’s website.)